smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Subscribe_to_VehicleData.md

 1.a.2 SDL responds SUCCESS, success:true on subscription request of mobile application_2
 1.a.3 SDL doesn't transfer new subscription request to HMI
-1.a.4 SDL transfers stored in SDL list Vehicle Data parameters to mobile application_2
+1.a.4 SDL transfers stored in SDL list VehicleData parameters to mobile application_2